Skip to main content

 Use the + Add Another Property link to add more properties.

-If you need help setting your opening balances for each property, please refer to the article: Opening Balance Wizard - How to Set Your Opening Balances
+If you need help setting your opening balances for each property, please refer to the article: Opening Balance Wizard - How to Set Your Opening Balances.

 6. Click Save when you are finished.